 Tax incentives can include income tax deductions and credits for related expenses like premiums, deductions and co-payments, and exclusion of benefits paid out under an insurance plan.
 These incentives may be viable methods to encourage the purchase of long-term care insurance, especially among working individuals.
 The President's proposed health reform plan includes provisions for tax incentives for purchasers of long-term care insurance.

 Recommendation 2: A survey should be conducted to determine whether state tax incentives such as tax credits, deductions or other incentives to encourage the purchase of long-term care insurance by employers, employees or individuals should be implemented in Virginia.
 Survey results should be provided to the Joint Commission on Health Care in 1994.

 Offering coverage through employer groups makes premiums more affordable and may make purchasing long-term care insurance easier and more attractive.
 In 1991, 360 employers nationwide offered long-term care insurance including four state governments.
 A 1993 poll indicated that 65 percent of those surveyed would buy long-term care insurance from an insurance company or through their employer if available.

-Recommendation 3: The Secretary of Administration should consider the feasibility of providing, a group long-term care insurance policy option to employees of the Commonwealth.
-The study should include but not be limited to the costs of such a program, the design of the benefits package to be offered, the projected participation rate, and inappropriate, the projected start date.
+Recommendation 3: The Secretary of Administration should consider the feasibility of providing a group long-term care insurance policy option to employees of the Commonwealth.
+The study should include but not be limited to the costs of such a program, the design of the benefits package to be offered, the projected participation rate, and, if appropriate, the projected start date.

 Recommendation 4: The Virginia Department for the Aging and the State Corporation Commission's Bureau of Insurance should identify methods to expand consumer education concerning long-term care financing and options available.
 Programs targeting both older Virginians and younger age groups should be considered.